marthjod/piradio/README.md

 Streams
 -------

-Streams are read from _streams.list_ (containing one network stream URL per line) and played in the file's order.
+Network stream URLs are read from _streams.list_ (containing one network stream URL per line) and played in the file's order.
 If the last stream is reached, the next stream will be the first one in the list again.